jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Completion Detection**: When all research steps are approved, system proceeds to expert phase

 **Quality Control Integration at Each Workflow Step:**
-Critic agents are integrated at three key points in the workflow:
+Critic agent is integrated at three key points in the workflow with different prompts:
-- **Planner Quality Control**: Critic reviews planning strategy and execution steps
+- **Planner Quality Control**: Critic agent reviews planning strategy and execution steps using planner evaluation prompt
-- **Researcher Quality Control**: Critic evaluates research results and information quality
+- **Researcher Quality Control**: Critic agent evaluates research results and information quality using researcher evaluation prompt
-- **Expert Quality Control**: Critic assesses expert reasoning and answer quality
+- **Expert Quality Control**: Critic agent assesses expert reasoning and answer quality using expert evaluation prompt

 **Detailed Workflow Execution Patterns:**
 The orchestrator implements specific execution patterns:
 - **Sequential Execution**: Steps are executed in a predetermined sequence
 - **Conditional Routing**: Critic decisions determine whether to proceed or retry
-- **Critic Rejection Retry Logic**: Failed steps are retried up to configurable limits when critics reject agent work
+- **Critic Rejection Retry Logic**: Failed steps are retried up to configurable limits when critic rejects agent work
 - **Graceful Critic Rejection Failure**: When critic rejection retry limits are exceeded, the system returns a graceful failure message with specific agent attribution.
 - **Sequential Research Execution**: Research steps are executed one at a time, not in parallel, to respect API rate limits
 - **Step-by-Step Research Process**: For each research step: Researcher Agent (ReAct agent) executes → Critic Agent evaluates → If approved, move to next step; if rejected, retry current step